Rutiquewiski/Rutiquewiski/README.md

 ### Hi there 👋

-**Rutiquewiski/Rutiquewiski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working at EY
 - 🤔 I’m looking for help with relocation
 - 📫 How to reach me: gustavo.rutiquewiski@outlook.com